Enrique Figaredo Alvargonzalez

 Enrique Figaredo (born 21 September 1959) is a Jesuit priest and the Apostolic Prefect of Battambang, known as the Bishop of the Wheelchairs for his humanitarian assistance in Cambodia.

 Family

 Born to Alberto Figaredo, a member of an important industrialist family in the north of Spain, and Ana María Alvargonzález.
 Enrique was the seventh of eight children.
 He is the cousin of the Spanish politician Rodrigo Rato Figaredo.

 Education

-Enrique attended the Jesuit's School in Gijon, Colegio de la Inmaculada, and graduated in 1976.
+Enrique attended the Jesuit's School in Gijón, Colegio de la Inmaculada, and graduated in 1976.
 On 15 October 1979, he joined the Jesuit Novitiate.
 He has a degree in economics, Theology and Philosophy.

 In 1985, during his university studies, he volunteered for the Jesuit Refugee Service (JRS) and was sent to a Cambodian refugee camp in Thailand.
 He returned to Spain to finish his studies and to be ordained as a Jesuit priest in 1992, but then immediately went back to Cambodia.